-JUNE 2018 JOURNALS
+JUNE 2018

-6.05.2018- Tuesday We got started this morning around nine am.
+- 5th.
+Tuesday.
+We got started this morning around nine am.
 The trip went well.
 We drove through Florida and into Georgia around noon time.
 We're breaking a little more often than in the past because of me.
 We arrived in Perry Georgia, at Cracker Barrel just a little after 2:30, following our schedule pretty closely.
 Total mileage today was 280 miles.
 Weather was 88 to 90 and overcast.
 We are still in quest for cooler temps.
-Wednesday was a long ride but uneventful; Thursday made up for it.

-6.7 Thursday - Tuesday and Wednesday's

-rides were uneventful which was just great but Thursday began with us witnessing a car speeding down an unfinished road going close to 100 mph.
+Wednesday was a long uneventful ride; Thursday made up for it. - 7th.
+Thursday Tuesday and Wednesday's rides were uneventful as well which was just great but Thursday began with us witnessing a car speeding down an unfinished road going close to 100 mph.
 The minute I saw the speeding car I said there's never a cop around when I see something like this.
 Within seconds at least a dozen State Troopers came screaming by at high speeds then a hand full of local police got in on the chase as well.
-Needless to say they were out of sight within seconds so we did not give it another thought.
+Needless to say, they were out of sight within seconds so we did not give it another thought.
 About an hour later we were caught up in another slow traffic situation.
-Low and behold it was speedy Gonzales with at least a dozen or more law enforcement vehicles causing our four-land highway to be reduced to a single lane.
-The incident did break up the ride for this day.

-6.8 Friday - Today was another 300-mile trip.
-With no Cracker Barrel in the area we settled for a night's stay at the local Walmart.
+Low and behold it was speedy Gonzales with at least a dozen or more law enforcement vehicles causing our four-lane highway to be reduced to a single lane.
+The incident did break up the ride for this day. - 8th.
+Friday Today was another 300-mile trip.
+With no Cracker Barrel in the area, we settled for a night's stay at the local Walmart.